Asynchronous Transfer Mode: Protocol architecture

 The design of ATM aimed for a low-jitter network interface.
 Cells were introduced to provide short queuing delays while continuing to support datagram traffic.
-ATM broke up all packets, data, and voice streams into 48-byte chunks, adding a 5-byte routing header to each one so that they could be reassembled later.
+ATM broke up all data packets and voice streams into 48-byte pieces, adding a 5-byte routing header to each one so that they could be reassembled later.
+Being 1/30th the size reduced cell contention jitter by the same factor of 30.

 The choice of 48 bytes was political rather than technical.
 When the CCITT (now ITU-T) was standardizing ATM, parties from the United States wanted a 64-byte payload because this was felt to be a good compromise between larger payloads optimized for data transmission and shorter payloads optimized for real-time applications like voice.
-Parties from Europe wanted 32-byte payloads because the small size (and therefore short transmission times) improve performance for voice applications.
+Parties from Europe wanted 32-byte payloads because the small size (4 ms of voice data) would avoid the need for echo cancellation on domestic voice calls.
+The United States, due to its larger size, already had echo cancellers widely deployed.
 Most of the European parties eventually came around to the arguments made by the Americans, but France and a few others held out for a shorter cell length.

-With 32 bytes, France would have been able to implement an ATM-based voice network with calls from one end of France to the other requiring no echo cancellation.
-48 bytes (plus 5 header bytes = 53) was chosen as a compromise between the two sides.
+48 bytes was chosen as a compromise, despite having all the disadvantages of both proposals and the additional inconvenience of not being a power of two in size.
 5-byte headers were chosen because it was thought that 10% of the payload was the maximum price to pay for routing information.
-ATM multiplexed these 53-byte cells instead of packets which reduced worst-case cell contention jitter by a factor of almost 30, reducing the need for echo cancellers.